ramadhanafif/Ethernet2-ESP32/README.md

-# Ethernet "2" Library for Arduino
+# Ethernet "2" Library for ESP32-Arduino core

 Forked from https://github.com/adafruit/Ethernet2 but with minor edits to ensure W5500 works on ESP32.